I Love the Mountains: Chorus

 The chorus consisting of repeating "Boom De Yada" a total of eight times.
 Variations may also consist of "Boom dee ah dah, "Boom Di Adda" or other similar sounding phrases:

 Boom de yada.
 Boom de yada.

 Boom de yada.
 Boom de yada.

 Boom de yada.
 Boom de yada.

 Boom de yada.
 Boom de yada.

 Versions

-The Discovery Channel adapted the lyrics of the song for its 2008 campaign "The World Is Just Awesome" featuring network personality Mike Rowe.
+The Discovery Channel adapted the song's lyrics for its 2008 campaign "The World Is Just Awesome" featuring network personality Mike Rowe.
+Following the commercials, a variety of modified versions were created and posted on YouTube.
 In 2020, Rowe and the network issued an updated version of the adapted song.